kaznak/services-softwares-libraries/README.md

-# Awesome Web Apps
+# Awesome softwares

-A list of Web Apps both FLOSS and SaaS for business
+A list of softwares including FLOSS, proprietary and SaaS mainly for business

 ## list